 Skin Care During Pregnancy: What Products to use & Beauty Tips

 While pregnancy is associated with the glow of the woman, there are plenty of other ways to ensure your skin is taken care of.
+By adopting the right skincare practices, you can maintain your skin’s health and radiance throughout your pregnancy.
 Read this article to know how you can take care of your skin during pregnancy.

 Using Skincare Products in Pregnancy

-There are many products that make up our skincare routine.
+There are many products that make up our routine for skincare while pregnant.
 From moisturisers to sunscreens and cold creams, there are many ‘essentials’ that we cannot do without.
 However, most of these products are made from strong chemicals such as benzoyl peroxide, salicylic acid, and hydroquinone.
 While there isn’t a consensus on whether these products cause any harm to you while pregnant, there are a few things you should keep in mind when using these ingredients.

 - Hydroquinone: This ingredient has not been tested on either humans or animals during pregnancy which is why you will not find an answer as to whether it is safe to use during pregnancy or not.
 However, it is best that you avoid this compound during the term and even when breastfeeding.